LWM2M

 If a string is mapped into a measurement and the string value does not follow any of the notations above, it cannot be parsed.
 As a result, an alarm will be created.

 To use these integrations, upload the corresponding DDF XML to your tenant.
-For arbitrary protocols, you can configure how LWM2M devices are mapped to Cumulocity IoT using device protocols.
+For arbitrary protocols, you can configure how LWM2M devices are mapped to Cumulocity using device protocols.
 See Configuring fieldbus device protocols for more information.

 Device protocols